magento/architecture/design-documents/service-isolation/authentication-authorization.md

 * JWT could be used for a client authentication and authorization ([RFC7523](https://tools.ietf.org/html/rfc7523))
 * Defines the standard for the response format, error codes

-## Open Questions
+## Use Cases

- - Anyway, each service should check if a user is allowed to perform an action (for example, if the current user is allowed editing profile details because only service knows the profile owner)
+ - Each service should check if a user is allowed to perform an action (for example, if the current user is allowed editing profile details because only service knows the profile owner)
  - Search WEB API operations like `getList` should be filtered by a request initiator (a customer can retrieve only his orders, a guest does not have customer ID, admin can get all orders, a company user - according to the allowed hierarchy)
- - Roles with hierarchy probably might use [Open Policy Agent](https://www.openpolicyagent.org/)
+ - A user might not have permissions to some services but the service which executes the user request should have such permissions (user has access to a product but does not have permissions to product reviews, but Product Service should have permissions to Product Review Service to get aggregated data).

 ## Implementation Approach